-The term 'Fair Credit Billing Act' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Fair Credit Billing Act' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Congress passed the Fair Credit Billing act back in 1975.
 They enacted this national law in order to safeguard consumers from unfair or prejudiced billing actions.
 It created mechanisms for dealing with billing errors that affect credit accounts which are open ended.
 This includes credit cards and charge card accounts.